onzfonz/comp227/src/content/3/en/part3a.md

 ![terminal printing content provided in postman](../../images/3/15e.png)

-> **NB** *Keep the terminal running the application visible at all times* when you are working on the backend.
+> **Remember:** *Keep the terminal window that is running nodemon visible at all times* when you are working on the backend.
 Thanks to Nodemon any changes we make to the code will restart the application.
 If you pay attention to the console, you will immediately be able to pick up on errors that could occur:
 >
 > ![nodemon error as typing require not defined](../../images/3/16.png)
 >
 > Similarly, it is useful to check the console for making sure that the backend behaves as we expect it to in different situations, like when we send data with an HTTP POST request.
-Naturally, it's OK to add lots of `console.log` commands to the code while the application is still being developed.
+Any `console.log` commands that you have put in temporarily for development will also appear here.
 >
 > A potential cause for issues is an incorrectly set `Content-Type` header in requests.
 This can happen with Postman if the type of body is not defined correctly: